Markyate Priory: Endowments

-The first endowment of the priory consisted of the demesne lands, granted by the Dean and Chapter of St. Paul's, with another portion of land in the neighbourhood, at a total rent of 9s. annually; and tithes from Cashio and Watford, Herts, granted by the abbot of St. Alban's.
-During the lifetime of the first prioress some other small parcels of land in Oxfordshire were acquired; and during the thirteenth century the tithes of Sundon, Streatley, Higham Gobion and Buckby, Northants.
+The first endowment of the priory consisted of the demesne lands, granted by the Dean and Chapter of St. Paul's, with another portion of land in the neighbourhood, at a total rent of 9 shillings annually, and tithes from Cashio and Watford, granted by the abbot of St. Alban's.
+During the lifetime of the first prioress some other small parcels of land in Oxfordshire were acquired, and during the thirteenth century the tithes of Sundon, Streatley, Higham Gobion in Bedfordshre, as well as Buckby in Northamptonshire.
 There were certainly four churches belonging to it in the thirteenth century, and possibly more.